lionheart/iOSTipsTricks/Auto Layout/Keyboard.md

 Now it's time to set up our keyboard notification handlers.

-The `UIKeyboardDidShowNotification` sends a NSNotification with a `userInfo` dictionary containing a key that has the final `CGRect` of the keyboards position on the screen.
+The `UIKeyboardDidShowNotification` sends an `NSNotification` with a `userInfo` dictionary containing a key that has the final `CGRect` of the keyboards position on the screen.
 We're going to take that rectangle,

 ```objc
 CGRect frame = [sender.userInfo[UIKeyboardFrameEndUserInfoKey] CGRectValue];